 What is the Full Form of IAS?

 IAS is one of the most coveted services of the Government of India and the Full Form of IAS is Indian Administrative Services.
-The Union Public Service Commission, every year conducts the UPSC Exam, through which candidates are selected for various group A and group B services under the Government of India.
+Every year, the Union Public Service Commission conducts the UPSC Exam, through which candidates are selected for various group A and group B services under the Government of India.
 The IAS is s premier administrative civil service of the government of India and acts as a foundation of bureaucracy and administration of the country.

 Many people dream of becoming an IAS officer, but only a few make it to the final list.
 To qualify for the IAS Exam, one needs a year and a half of dedicated and disciplined study.